rsc18/tsprediction/README.md

 ## Project Description
-* Alpha- vantage: We will collect stock time series data using Alpha-vantage Time Series Stock API.
+* Alpha-Vantage: We will collect stock time series data using Alpha-vantage Time Series Stock API.
 * PyTorch: We will be using PyTorch library for building the Neural Network model with LSTM cells.
 * LSTM: Long Short Term Memory (LSTM) is an artificial recurrent neural network architecture which is capable of learning order dependence in sequence prediction problem.
 * Sequnce to Sequence Model: We will be building a sequence to sequence model with the LSTM cells.
 Here the input sequence would be a sequence of stock data of a specified equity and the output will be prediction of a future sequence of the same equity or some other equity.